axsemantics/rohrpost/README.rst

         "data": "something",
     }

-The server will (if the mandatory fields have been sent) try to give the message to the handler responsible for that type.
+The server will (if it receives the mandatory fields) try to give the message to the handler responsible for that type.
 The handler should respond with a message containing the same `id` and `type`.
 Its `data` object should contain {"error": <some error>}"` on errors as a top-level field.
-Additional data may be provided via the data field as per usual.
+The server may include additional data the data field.

 `rohrpost` natively only provides the `ping` handler, please see Handlers_ below for a guide on how to write your own handlers.